emilyxia/plagarism-detection/README.md

-# Plagiarism Project, Machine Learning Deployment
+# Plagiarism Project, Machine Learning Deployment (Udacity)

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.